IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 ### DDoS and Botnets

-Cyber-attackers can leverage on the good reputation of an IP address to carry out specific attacks that wouldn't work otherwise.
-Main examples are Distributed Denial of Service (DDoS) attacks carried out spoofing a trusted (i.e., having good reputation) IP address (which may or may not be the victim of the attack) so that the servers used to generate the DDoS traffic actually respond to the attackers trigger (i.e., spoofed packets).
-Similarly Botnets may use spoofed addresses in order to gain access and attack services that would not be otherwise reachable.
+Cyber-attackers can leverage the good reputation of an IP address to carry out specific attacks that wouldn't work otherwise.
+Main examples are Distributed Denial of Service (DDoS) attacks carried out by spoofing a trusted (i.e., having good reputation) IP address (which may or may not be the victim of the attack) so that the servers used to generate the DDoS traffic actually respond to the attackers trigger (i.e., spoofed packets).
+Similarly botnets may use spoofed addresses in order to gain access and attack services that otherwise would not be reachable.

 ## Privacy implications of IP addresses

-IP addresses are sent in clear throughout the packet journey over the Internet.
+IP addresses are sent in the clear throughout the packet journey over the Internet.
 As such, any observer along the path can pick it up and use it for various tracking purposes.
 Beside basic information about the network or the device, it is possible to associate an IP address to an end user, hence, the relevance of of IP addresses for user privacy.
 A very short list of information about user, device, and network that can be obtained via the IP address.

 - Determine who owns and operates the network.
 Searching the WHOIS database using an IP address can provide a range of information about the organization to which the address is assigned, including a name, phone number, and civic address;